lizanalab/carcedo2026NetworkClocks/README.md

 Preprocessing of the raw IDATs into a combined β-value matrix is described in the manuscript Methods.
 The derived **filtered beta matrix** (`BetaMatrix_0.35.tsv`), per-CpG **age correlations** (`Correlations.txt`), and **trained clock pickles** (Ridge + three PCA variants) are archived on Zenodo with DOI [10.5281/zenodo.XXXXXXX] for direct reproduction of the figures.

+## Data Preprocessing

+All meta data for each dataset is in `./Meta'.

 ## Citation

 If you use this code or the trained clocks, please cite:

-> Carcedo, A. et al. (2026).
+> A. Carcedo et al. (2026).
 A network approach to DNA methylation clocks. *PLOS Computational Biology*. https://doi.org/[paper DOI]

 A versioned snapshot of this repository is archived at: